Srishti-20/mobile-factory-order-api/README.md

 ### API Reference

 - Open Terminal or Command Prompt in your device.
-- Navigate to the Project directory were you saved it.
+- Navigate to the Project directory where you saved it.

 ### command to do the POST request:-